eunice-liew/eunice-liew/README.md

 ## Hi there 👋
+My name is Eunice, and I'm currently a laboratory technician in Next Generation Sequencing.
+I'm interested in ....

 <!--
 **eunice-liew/eunice-liew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.